Alice Glass: 1988–2014: early life and Crystal Castles

-2015–2017: Alice Glass and lawsuit
+2015–2017: solo albums and lawsuit

 In July 2015, Glass released her debut single as a solo artist, "Stillbirth".
 The release was largely an effort to increase awareness of domestic and sexual abuse.
 Glass worked with anti-sexual assault organization RAINN to donate all proceeds from the song's revenue to aid abuse victims.

 In August 2017, Glass released "Without Love", which served as the lead single to her eponymous debut EP which was released the following week.
 She headed on tour with Marilyn Manson following the release of the EP.

-In October 2017, Glass posted a statement on her official website explaining her departure from Crystal Castles, accusing co-founder Ethan Kath of sexual, physical, and mental abuse.
-The accusations detail the abuse starting when Glass was 15 and began recording with Kath and escalated until her eventual departure from Crystal Castles.
+In October 2017, Glass posted a statement on her official website explaining her departure from Crystal Castles, and accused co-founder Ethan Kath of sexual, physical, and mental abuse.
+The accusations detailed that the abuse started when Glass was 15 and began recording with Kath and escalated until her eventual departure from Crystal Castles.
 Kath responded the same day in a statement issued to Pitchfork through his attorney, where he called the accusations "pure fiction" and said he was consulting with his lawyers as to his legal options.
 The following month, Kath sued Glass for defamation, but was dismissed in February 2018.
 In May, Glass was awarded nearly US$21,000 in attorney fees after Kath's lawyers sought to vacate the dismissal of his defamation lawsuit against Glass.

-2018–2020: Non-album single releases
+2018–2020: non-album single releases

 In January 2018, Glass released "Forgiveness" as the second single from her EP.
 She also released that month a brand new single called "Cease and Desist", which she said "is a call to arms for all survivors."
 Both singles were accompanied by music videos.

 In April 2018, Glass embarked on her SnowBlood Tour alongside American singer Zola Jesus, with electronic musician Pictureplane being an opening act on select dates.
 The tour is named after Lady Snowblood, spurned star of the eponymous 1973 Japanese film.
 Later that month, Glass released a remix EP, consisting of remixes of songs from her eponymous EP released in 2017.
 The EP includes remixes from both Zola Jesus and Pictureplane.

 In June 2018, Glass released a new single, "Mine", accompanied by a music video directed by Lucas David and starring American drag queen Violet Chachki.
 In December, Glass was featured on Adult Swim's singles series with a new song titled "I Trusted You".

-In 2020, Glass revealed that she received little royalties from her work in Crystal Castles.
+In 2020, Glass revealed that she does not receive appropriate royalties from her work in Crystal Castles.
 She disavowed her tenure in the band and asked fans to cease their support of the group.